Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Moderate Deviations from the Unit Boundary Framework

 such that $\rho \in [-1,1]$, is within the stationary region.
 Then, the usual testing hypothesis of interest is such that, $\mathbb{H}_0: \rho = \rho_0$.
 In particular, \cite{dickey1979distribution} showed that the finite sample distribution for $\rho$ in the neighbourhood of unity is very close to the asymptotic unit root case, under the assumption that the error term $\epsilon_t$ is normally distributed with finite variance.

 Statistical inference for M-estimators of possibly nonstationary time series models (local-to-unit root) is a nonstandard problem due to the presence of nuisance parameters in the limiting distributions of test statistics.
 However, indeed one of the advantages of M-estimators is that are considered to be robust to outliers since they have a bounded influence function (see, \cite{abadir2000quantiles}).
 Considering now specifically the case of unit root such that $| \rho | = 1$, the asymptotic distribution of the t-statistic denoted by $\mathcal{T}_n ( \hat{\rho} )$ can be represented by functionals of Wiener processes (see, \cite{dickey1979distribution} and \cite{Buchmann2007asymptotic}).
-Furthermore, the asymptotic distribution of the $t-$statistic based on $M-$estimators, denoted by $\mathcal{T}_{\psi ( \uptau ) } ( \hat{\rho} )$ depends on the nuisance parameter $\delta$, that is, the correlation between the innovations $\left\{ \epsilon_t \right\}$ and the pseudo-score function $\psi( \epsilon_t )$ that is employed to define the $M-$estimator.
-On the other hand, $t-$statistics based on $M-$estimators lead to a reduction in asymptotic MSE relative to LSE for local alternatives to the unit-root null hypothesis\footnote{Specifically, \cite{magdalinos2007inconsistency} consider the approximate Bahadur slopes of test statistics by examining their asymptotic behaviour under the alternative hypothesis.}.
+Thus, the asymptotic distribution of the $t-$statistic based on $M-$estimators, denoted by $\mathcal{T}_{\psi ( \uptau ) } ( \hat{\rho} )$ depends on the nuisance parameter $\delta$, that is, the correlation between the innovations $\left\{ \epsilon_t \right\}$ and the pseudo-score function $\psi( \epsilon_t )$ that is employed to define the $M-$estimator.
+On the other hand, $t-$statistics based on $M-$estimators lead to a reduction in asymptotic MSE relative to LSE for local alternatives to the unit-root null hypothesis.

 The t-statistic for the null hypothesis $\mathbb{H}_0: \rho = \rho_0$ is given by

 where $\psi^{\prime}_{\uptau} (.)$ denotes the first derivative of the function $\psi_{\uptau} (.)$.